ohsu-qin/qiutil/doc/source/index.rst

 5. Install virtualenv_ package on your workstation, if necessary.

-6. On Linux, install the ``libxslt`` dev packages.
+6. On Linux, install the ``libxslt`` dev package.
 For Ubuntu or other Debian-based systems, use::

        sudo aptitude install libxslt-dev